 The Distinguished Contribution to Forensic Psychology is granted annually, at the discretion of the Executive Committee of the American Academy of Forensic Psychology.
-The award is announced in October and the recipient is invited to present an address at AP-LS the following year.
-The Executive Committee may seek nominations for the award, and anyone wishing to make a nomination may contact a member of the Executive Committee to do so.
+The award is announced in April and the recipient is invited to present an address at the Annual Meeting of AAFP later that year.
+The Executive Committee may seek nominations for the award, and anyone wishing to make a nomination may complete the form below.

 The American Academy of Forensic Psychology elected, in 2005, to establish an award recognizing the distinguished contribution made by outstanding individuals whose extraordinary service to the profession of forensic psychology should be honored.
 It was established that the Beth Clark Distinguished Service Contribution Award would be granted only when it was clear that a truly unique level of service had been provided, in keeping with Dr. Clark’s own remarkable work.